We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 According to the National Institutes of Health, accidental ingestion of iron supplements caused almost one-third of accidental poisoning deaths in children in the United States between 1983 and 1991 (

 Signs of an iron overdose may include (

 - pale or bluish skin and fingernails

-- Make sure all supplements are out of the reach of children so they don't mistake them for candy.
-Put the supplements on the highest shelf, preferably in a locked cupboard.
+You should also make sure all supplements are out of the reach of children so they don’t mistake them for candy.

 Try keeping supplements on the highest shelf, preferably in a locked cupboard, and make sure it’s clearly labeled and stored in a container with a child-resistant lid.

 Pairing iron with foods rich in vitamin C, like orange juice or strawberries, can also help increase absorption (